Washington, DC exchange highlights and updates

-By January 8, 2018, with a little over three weeks remaining in open enrollment, 21,352 people had enrolled in private plans through DC Health Link.
-Enrollment a year earlier stood at 21,437, so the exchange was still on track to end up with very similar year-over-year enrollment.
-As of January 8, more than half of all enrollees for 2018 were 34 or younger, which is a demographic that helps to stabilize the risk pools.
+By the end of open enrollment, 22,717 people had enrolled in individual market coverage through DC Health Link, versus 23,779 the year before.
+55 percent of all enrollees for 2018 were 34 or younger, which is a demographic that helps to stabilize the risk pools.

-Notably, current enrollment in small group plans through DC Health Link stood at 76,224 as of January 8 (up from 75,633 in early December), which is dramatically higher than small business exchange ,enrollment in other states.
+Notably, enrollment in small group plans through DC Health Link stood at 76,574 as of February 19, which is dramatically higher than small business exchange enrollment in other states.
 Members of Congress and their staff enroll in DC Health Link small business plans, but they account for only a small fraction of the total.
-The robust enrollment is likely due in large part to the fact that there is no off-exchange small group market in DC — all small businesses that want coverage must enroll in plans via DC Health Link.
+The robust enrollment is likely due in large part to the fact that there is no off-exchange small group market in DC — all small businesses in the District that want coverage must enroll in plans via DC Health Link.

 All insurers remained in the exchange, with more plan options for 2018; average rates up 15.6% in individual market, 7.3% in small group market